Updated: 28 May 2025

 - closer to the highway than any part of the dwelling house or block of flats that is nearest to that highway

 For clarity, we recommend a Certificate of Lawfulness application.
 This will formally assess your proposal against the above points.
 A copy of the application form can be downloaded from our Planning application forms page.
+The MCS noise calculation must be included with the application.

 When planning permission is needed